Hammerson collects 31% of rent due at Irish properties as Covid-19 curbs tighten

 Shopping centre operator Hammerson said it has received less than a third of the rents due in the first quarter of year at its Irish properties as retailers grapple with new Covid-19 curbs across most of Europe.

-The group, which owns Dundrum Town Centre and stakes in the Swords Pavilions and Ilac shopping centres in Dublin, said it had collected 41 per cent of the rents due at its properties across Europe, with 31 per cent collected in Ireland, 41 per cent collected in the UK and 46 per cent in France.
+The group, which part-owns Dundrum Town Centre along with Allianz, as well as stakes in the Swords Pavilions and Ilac shopping centres in Dublin, said it had collected 41 per cent of the rents due at its properties across Europe, with 31 per cent collected in Ireland, 41 per cent collected in the UK and 46 per cent in France.

 The lockdowns have battered mall operators as their struggling tenants have been squeezed by stay-at-home shoppers, amid calls for rent relief and deferrals.